 \Limitations: In an unknown number of cases, nearby genetic variants may interfere with mutation detection.
+The test is not validated for detection of homozygous mutations, and although rare, asymptomatic individuals affected by the disease may not be genotyped accurately.
 Other possible sources of diagnostic error include sample mix-up, trace contamination, and technical errors.
-The reproductive risk summary is provided as an aid to genetic counseling.
-Inaccurate reporting of ethnicity may cause errors in risk calculation.
+The reproductive risk summary is provided as an aid to genetic counseling, Inaccurate reporting of ethnicity may cause errors in risk calculation.
+For the purposes of risk calculations, it is assumed that mutations within the same gene are on different chromosomes.

 This test was developed and its performance characteristics determined by Counsyl, Inc. The laboratory is regulated under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) as qualified to perform high-complexity clinical testing.
 This test is used for clinical purposes.
 It should not be regarded as investigational or for research.
-These results are adjunctive to the ordering physician's workup.
-CLIA Number: #05D1102604.
-Lab Directors: Jessica Jacobson, MD, William K. Seltzer, PhD, FACMG.
-Signed and dated by: Jessica Jacobson, MD.
+These results are adjunctive to the ordering physician's workup, CLIA Number: #05D1102604.